gradle/gradle/subprojects/docs/src/docs/release/notes.md

 - Moved classes `RhinoWorkerHandleFactory` and `RhinoWorkerUtils` into internal package.
 - Removed `RhinoWorker`.
 - Removed constructor `EarPluginConvention(Instantiator)`.
-- Removed the [Gradle GUI](https://docs.gradle.org/3.5/userguide/tutorial_gradle_gui.html) module.
+- Removed the [Gradle GUI](https://docs.gradle.org/3.5/userguide/tutorial_gradle_gui.html).
 All classes for this feature have been removed as well as all leftovers supporting class from the Open API partly removed due to deprecation in Gradle 2.0.

 The deprecated `jetty` plugin has been removed.
 We recommend using the [Gretty plugin](https://github.com/akhikhl/gretty) for developing Java web applications.